usaid-cs/yesterday-i-learned/random.md

 1. "Static typing vs dynamic typing" isn't a useful topic to argue about because [each language has its optimal point of productivity for the percentage of code that is statically typed.](https://blog.merovius.de/2017/09/12/diminishing-returns-of-static-typing.html) The Python sweet spot is much lower than the Java sweet spot, startups may have different requirements than NASA, and it matters also how many lines of code you have.
 1. There is [a line in China](http://www.didichuxing.com/en/press-blog/suvzicxv.html) at which the population suddenly drops.
 Reproduce this in Google Maps by drawing a line from 怒江 to 北京.
 1. BFRocket = Big Fucking Rocket.
 Elon Musk is planning to launch a few of those to Mars.
-1. "I before E except after C" works around 85% of the time. (done with `english-dictionary.json`)
 1. Waffle shirts have a waffle-like texture.
 [These](http://wafflemagazine.com/wp-content/uploads/2015/09/waffleshirt.jpg) are not waffle shirts.
 1. The week came about because the week is a quarter of a lunar cycle.
 1. ["Hello Kitty is not a cat.
 She's a cartoon character,"](http://people.com/celebrity/hello-kitty-is-not-a-cat/) said creator of Hello Kitty.